What degree or educational requirements are required to apply to RIT’s graduate programs?

 Can I take classes at RIT without being officially admitted to a degree program?

 Yes.
 To take a class at the graduate level on a non-matric status usually requires permission from the dept. To take a class at the undergraduate level on a non-matric status usually requires completion of any pre-requisite OR a professor's approval.
 In both cases you must wait for the matriculated students to register for classes and then it is open registration for any non-matriculated students.
-To locate a current course schedule, please visit the class search page.
+Please contact the office of the Registrar. *This does NOT apply to international students who would require a visa.
+To obtain a visa, the applicant must already be admitted and enrolled in a full time degree program.*

 What are my communication options for learning more about RIT programs?

-You may email us questions for information about graduate programs to firstname.lastname@example.org.
-You may email us questions for information about undergraduate part-time programs to email@example.com.
+You may email us questions for information about graduate programs to email@example.com.
+You may email us questions for information about undergraduate part-time programs to firstname.lastname@example.org.
 You can LIVE CHAT (instant messaging) with us during business hours.
-Go to www.rit.edu/grad and click on the "LIVE CHAT" button in the upper right hand corner of our web page.
+Go to www.rit.edu/grad and click on the "LIVE CHAT" button in the lower left hand corner of our web page.
 You will be connected to our office staff immediately - just like making a phone call, but FREE!
 You can call us at 585-475-2229 or Toll Free at 866-260-3950.
-You can also connect with us on our Facebook page at: http://www.facebook.com/RITGraduateAdmissions.
+You can also connect with us on our Facebook page at:http://www.facebook.com/RITGraduateAdmissions.

 What are immunization requirements for students?